top of page

 I am affiliated to the Instituto Agroalimentario de Aragón-IA2, based at the Veterinary Faculty of Zaragoza University.
 I am funded by the Aragonese Agency for R+D (ARAID).
 I am also a member of the research group "Zoonoses and emerging diseases of public health interest" (Official group #A16_20R of the Aragón Government).

-I am a Cuncil Member of the Wildlife Disease Association and a Board Member of the Journal of Wildlife Diseases.
+I am a Council Member of the Wildlife Disease Association and an Editorial Board Member of the Journal of Wildlife Diseases.

 Research Gate profile